Treatment Considerations for Transgender Clients: Working with High-Risk Populations in Justice Systems

 If no event address is listed, it will be provided in the confirmation materials

-Course Overview: This course will provide treatment considerations when working with victims in a correctional setting and some of the unique challenges this environment creates.
-Participants will be given examples of group curriculum that is designed to provide incarcerated transgender inmates with a therapeutic place to explore gender identity concerns and achieve long-term comfort in gender identity expression, while maximizing overall well-being.
-The training will begin with a review of gender identity and an introduction to prison culture.
-Following that, discussion will include treatment considerations when working with transgender inmates who are victimized, specifically trans-women inmates housed in a male institution.
+Course Overview: This course will provide treatment considerations when working with high risk populations both on parole and in correctional facilities.
+It will amplify the unique challenges correctional settings place on transgender individuals seeking clinical support.
+Participants will be given examples of group curriculum that is designed to provide transgender inmates with a therapeutic place to explore gender identity concerns and achieve long-term comfort in gender identity expression, while maximizing overall well- being.
+The training will begin with a review of gender identity in a culture that lacks acceptance.
+It will then provide an introduction to prison culture.
+Discussion will focus on treatment considerations when working with transgender inmates who are victimized, specifically trans- women inmates housed in a male institution.

 Presenter: Sonia A. Bahro, Ph.D. is the Chief Psychologist at Richard J. Donovan Correctional Facility (RJDCF), an institution within the California Department of Corrections and Rehabilitation (CDCR).
 Previously, Dr. Bahro was the Senior Psychologist and Supervisor for the Enhanced Outpatient Treatment Center at RJDCF, which houses level IV inmate-patients with sensitive needs (i.e., history of sexual offenses, inmate-patients who identify as transgender, those who have dropped out of gangs, etc.).
 She has worked at RJDCF for over 10 years, and prior to that she worked with incarcerated youth for the Juvenile Forensics Department for the County of San Diego.
 Dr. Bahro has a Ph.D. in Clinical Psychology with an emphasis in forensics.
 She is passionate about working with marginalized communities to ensure equality, especially inmate patients who are transgender.